 Ibna Kowsar

-Graduate Research Assistant, Tennessee State University
+Research Associate, CIDA Lab, Tennessee State University

 Email: kawser.ibn.93@gmail.com || ikowsar@my.tnstate.edu